 Substitutions & Variations

-Add-Ins: Fresh herbs like thyme, rosemary, or parsley would be delicious.
+Add-Ins: Fresh herbs like thyme, rosemary, or parsley make a delicious addition.

 Serving Ideas